All the information contained in this manual was correct at the time of

 The Quick Settings are:

-orientation, so it doesn’t rotate when you turn the tablet.
+landscape orientation, so it doesn’t rotate when you turn the

-to have the tablet set screen brightness automatically, using its
+Or touch Auto to have the tablet set screen brightness automatically,

 - Settings: Touch to open the Settings application.